-- Participation in eleven (11) on-campus, full day sessions designed to leverage personal strengths, examine emotional intelligence, and build critical leadership skills through presentations, panels, assessments, and small group work.
+- Participation in ten (10) on-campus sessions designed to leverage personal strengths, examine emotional intelligence, and build critical leadership skills through presentations, panels, assessments, and small group work.

 - Experiential learning and concept reinforcement through individual assessments, peer mentoring circles, small accountability growth groups, and powerhouse keynote speakers.